RoamJS/query-builder/docs/github-sync.md

 **Query Block Definition**

-Create a `{{query block}}` somewhere in your graph to define which block will be the Comments Block.
+Define which block will be the Comments Block.

 You can add the variables `:in NODETEXT` or `:in NODETITLE` which will grab the current pages's text or title.

-Then add that Query Block's alias or block reference to the field.

 Example: